 Common Causes of Pain in the hand and wrist.

-Most hand and wrist pain causes will fall into one of 3 main categories: inflammation, arthritis or fracture.
+Most hand and wrist pain causes will fall into one of 3 main categories: inflammation, wear & tear or fracture.

 1. Wrist Bursitis

 A small fluid filled sac within the wrist know as a bursa which acts as a cushion between the bones and overlying soft tissues helping to reduce friction may become inflamed.
 This may result from impact or overuse of the wrist and hand.
 When inflamed the bursa in the wrist will normally fill with fluid.
 This condition is known as wrist bursitis.
 The bursitis will often present as a lump on the wrist similar in size to a ping pong ball.
 Wrist bursitis may not always cause pain.
-Click on the link below to learn more and to discover how the OSMO Patch may help.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed wrist bursitis simply click on the link below.

 2. Carpal Tunnel